Plan NPS as a RADIUS server

 Before you deploy NPS as a RADIUS server on your network, use the following guidelines to plan your deployment.

-Plan NPS server configuration.
+Plan NPS configuration.

 Plan RADIUS clients.